Seminole State College of Florida is partnering with W.W. Grainger to offer two $2,000 scholarships for qualified students.

 The winning students will also receive toolkits upon graduation.

-For more information on the scholarships or to receive an application, please e-mail Jose Toro, Seminole State Veterans Affairs coordinator, or call 407.708.2242.
-The deadline to apply is Friday, March 29, 2013.
-This is the fourth time Seminole State has partnered with Grainger.
+For more information on the scholarships or to receive an application, please email Jose Toro, Seminole State Veterans Affairs coordinator, or call 407.708.2242.
+The deadline to apply is Monday, March 23.
+This is the fifth time Seminole State has partnered with Grainger.

 Grainger, in conjunction with the American Association of Community Colleges (AACC), launched the Grainger Tools for Tomorrow scholarship program in 2006.
 The program is designed to help students enrolled in community college industrial skilled trades programs realize their education and career goals.
 The program works with AACC member colleges across the United States to award students who have demonstrated drive, commitment and leadership.